python-jsonschema/jsonschema/docs/validate.rst

         ValidationError: [2, 3, 4] is too long

-All of the :ref:`versioned validators <versioned-validators>` that are included with `jsonschema` adhere to the interface, and implementers of validator classes that extend or complement the ones included should adhere to it as well.
-For more information see :ref:`creating-validators`.
+All of the `versioned validators <versioned-validators>` that are included with `jsonschema` adhere to the interface, and implementers of validator classes that extend or complement the ones included should adhere to it as well.
+For more information see `creating-validators`.

 Type Checking
 -------------